JPMorgan's Dimon loses clout as reform critic

 JPMorgan emerged from the 2007-2009 financial crisis with the best reputation among big U.S. banks for identifying risk and for staying away from the pitfalls, like too much exposure to the subprime housing market, that damaged its rivals.

-With that credibility in tow, Dimon has been vocal with his view that excessive regulation such as stringent capital standards would make it harder for banks to provide loans and help drive economic growth.
+With that credibility in tow, Dimon has been vocal with his view that excessive regulation such as stringent capital standards, will make it harder for banks to provide loans and help drive economic growth.

 “Has anyone bothered to study the cumulative effect of all these things?,” he asked Federal Reserve Chairman Ben Bernanke in June at a banking conference in Atlanta.
 “Do you have a fear, like I do, that when we look back and look at them all that they will be a reason it took so long that our banks, our credit, our businesses and most importantly, job creation, started going again?”

-While the industry’s all-out lobbying and pressure campaign to soften the impact of Dodd-Frank rolls on, Dimon was quick to admit on Thursday that in the case of the trading loss, mistakes were made and bank executives have “egg on our face.”
+Dimon was quick to admit on Thursday that mistakes were made and that bank executives have “egg on our face.”

 The mea culpa, however, does not soften the shot to his reputation.